Who is required to apply to lease a shellfish plat?

 - $250 non-refundable plat filing fee

 The application process is explained in the plat lease flowchart.

 The pre-application meeting is held before the application is turned in to help the applicant determine a suitable lease location that is more likely to make it through the application process.
 After the applicant turns in a completed application packet the next major step is public comment.
-ODA will provide instructions for how you provide public notice in your local newspaper, while ODA will provide copies of your plat application to any interested parties who may then comment either in support of, or in opposition to, your application.
+ODA will provide specific instructions and language for how you provide public notice in your local newspaper, meanwhile ODA will provide copies of your plat application to any interested parties who may then comment either in support of, or in opposition to, your application.
 Interested parties include federal and state agencies, tribal governments, local governments, conservation groups, local shellfish businesses, private businesses and others.
 ODA will review these comments for any that could cause the denial or partial denial of your plat application.

 You have the right to a formal appeal if any portion of your application is denied (OAR 603-082-0060).

 If any part of your application is provisionally approved, then you must hire a licensed surveyor to survey the lease and provide a legal description of the plat boundaries.
 You provide the official map and legal description completed by the licensed surveyor to ODA.
 ODA will forward this to the U.S. Army Corps of Engineers who determine if they will grant a federal land use permit.
 ODA can only approve applications that are granted this permit.
 Once the permit is received, ODA will provide a final approval of the plat application and the applicant may begin harvesting or growing shellfish on the plat.

 Before you can harvest shellfish to sell for human consumption you must also be licensed by ODA as a shellfish harvester or grower.